 Philly-based coworking network 1776 is launching a virtual startup accelerator to help founders gain knowledge and tools to help take their companies to the next level.
 With the remote format, applications are open for founders around the country.

 “We are excited to bring this dynamic programming to entrepreneurs as they seek to become investor ready and take their companies to the next level,” the company said in a statement.

 The program will begin on Oct.
 7. Over 10 weeks, its curriculum will give participants knowledge of the startup world, access to mentors and professionals with experience working in various communities of entrepreneurship.

-1776’s program will be virtual for the first time.
-It’s one of many business-building programs that shifted to virtual experiences this year.
+Like Veteran Shank Tank, 1776’s program will be virtual for the first time.
+Other organizations like Philly’s Pennovation have also made their accelerators virtual experiences this year.

 Founders interested in participating in the 1776 accelerator can view the requirements and apply here.
 The deadline for applications is Sept.
 18. Accepted participants will be notified by Sept.
 28.

 For Archawski, it is important to continue having Veteran Shark Tank during the recession because of the way in which it has helped veterans with entrepreneurial goals succeed in the past.

 U.S. Army veteran Chris Molaro won the 2016 Veteran Shark Tank competition for the business plan for NeuroFlow, a behavioral health technology company.
 In the years since then, NeuroFlow closed a $7.5 million Series A round of fundraising in November 2019 and received $750,000 in funding from the National Science Foundation in April 2020.

 Veteran entrepreneurs can apply for Veteran Shark Tank here.
 The deadline is Oct.
 20.-30-